 From making primitive spears to crafting several of the other primitive tools you’re going to read about in this article, the Marine Corps KA-BAR has it’s place in several top ten lists of essential survival gear.
 But there’s more to know!

-Today’s extreme survivalist can even consider packing a manufactured “spearhead” or two, perhaps in the same way as the lion hunters of Kenya, Africa (known as the Maasai) and other modern day hunters who’s chief game are wild boars or alligators in the American south.
+Today’s extreme survivalist might even consider packing a manufactured “spearhead” or two, perhaps in the same way as the lion hunters of Kenya, Africa (known as the Maasai) and other modern day hunters who’s chief game are wild boars or alligators in the American south.
 (You don’t need to pack along a complete spear for survival emergencies — just the spearhead).

 #2.
 Primitive Stone Hammers